alexhaloETH/ToDo-notes-Skirmish/README.md

 Additional Notes:  <br/>
 Need to add all of the owner stuff and the asserts        <br/>
 Look into Account abstraction <br/>
 Look into events
 look into changing states of the games straight from cairo instead of doing something from the server cli <br/>
-LOOK INTO SNARKS INSTEAD OF THE CURRENT WAY OF WINNING THE GAME <br/>
+LOOK INTO SNARKS INSTEAD OF THE CURRENT WAY OF WINNING THE GAME (most likely STARKs) <br/>
+Find ways to start to transition the server into the chain <br/>
 __________________________________________<br/>
 Other usefull links related to this project:     <br/>
 https://github.com/jrkosinski/crypto-champ   <br/>